Stanley Blenkinsop, 1931-2010

 In his latter years Stanley became a close friend of a Jesuit priest who told him he admired his avowed atheism.
 ‘At least you are honest,’ he said, ‘most of my flock just pretend to be believers.’
 I do so hope there is a God, if only for the moment when he and Stanley come face to face, doubtless captured on ethereal CCTV.
 I bet The Almighty comes off second best and might even now be deposed.
 Stanley as ruler of the Universe; boy oh boy, that would be something.
 Watch out Bin Laden.

-For a few years the Express office in Newcastle was in Dean Street, a main road sloping severely down to the River Tyne just a couple of hundred yards away.
-Stanley, a non-driver because of either his myopia or disinclination, used public transport or taxies to commute to and from his home in the village of Wylam about eight miles up river as the fish swim.
+For a few years the Express office in Newcastle was in Dean Street, the main road sloping severely down to the River Tyne just a couple of hundred yards away.
+Stanley, a non-driver because of either his myopia or disinclination, used public transport or taxies to commute to and from his home in the village of Wylam about eight miles upriver as the fish swim.

 He actually made a feasibility study of making the journey by boat.
 Zany, of course, as was his welcome to his home in Macclesfield to his daughter Jill when upon her arrival he leapt out to greet her from a wheelie-bin.
 But that was the utterly unique man we loved, are so glad we knew and will never forget.